RocketChat/docs-old/installation/rocketchatctl/README.md

-  install                   Install latest RocketChat server version update                    Update RocketChat server from current version to latest version check-updates             Check for updates of RocketChat server upgrade-rocketchatctl     Upgrade the rocketchatctl command line tool
+  install                   Install latest RocketChat server version update                    Update RocketChat server from current version to latest version check-updates             Check for updates of RocketChat server upgrade-rocketchatctl     Upgrade the rocketchatctl command line tool.

 FOR UNATTENDED INSTALLATION
   --root-url=ROOT_URL       the public URL where RocketChat server will be accessible on the Internet (REQUIRED)